 The EITI recently adopted a new reporting standard, considerably more robust and comprehensive than before.

 The EITI Board oversees the initiative in between global conferences, which take place every two years and bring together all of the EITI stakeholders.
 For more information on the governance of EITI please visit their website.

 To view the initiative’s global progress to date, see the EITI candidate and compliant country lists.

-Two of PWYP’s objectives, for companies to “publish what you pay” and for governments to “publish what you earn”, are necessary first steps towards a more accountable system for the management of natural resource revenues.
 If companies disclose what they pay, and governments disclose the receipt of such revenues, then civil society in resource-rich countries have a greater chance of comparing the two and thus holding their governments accountable for the management of this valuable source of income.

 The new EITI standard has now expanded to cover even more areas of the value chain.
 For instance, governments will now have to publish their transfers to local governments and payments for infrastructure investments.
 This will provide crucial information with which PWYP members can ensure extractive revenues are reaching their destination and being wisely used, both objectives under the pillar "publish what you spend".

 Other reporting aspects, such as the publication of contracts, remain 'encouraged' rather than 'required' under EITI reporting rules.
 However, PWYP will be working to encourage countries to integrate contract disclosure in their reporting.

 The multi-stakeholder nature of the initiative at both national and international levels has provided a valuable space for civil society representatives to engage in dialogue with their government and company counterparts.